-Further Evidence of Fluid Flow - The periodic changes in seismicity rates and at-663 tenuation and their correspondence with accelerated slow slip, as reported by Nakajima and 664 Uchida (2018), corroborates the above model of fluid flow in and out of the fluid chamber.
-665 The 'breathing' mechanism of magmatic fluid flow driven by periodic plate deformation in 666 subduction zones might be the dominant mechanism (and not buoyancy) of magma trans-667 port from the upper mantle to the crust and might even be responsible for the creation 668 of the Aleutian Volcanic Arc in Alaska and its volcanism as evident from the focusing of 669 partial melt under the arc.
-670
+Further Evidence of Fluid Flow - The periodic changes in seismicity rates and attenuation and their correspondence with accelerated slow slip, as reported by Nakajima and Uchida (2018), corroborates the above model of fluid flow in and out of the fluid chamber.
+The 'breathing' mechanism of magmatic fluid flow driven by periodic plate deformation in subduction zones might be the dominant mechanism (and not buoyancy) of magma transport from the upper mantle to the crust and might even be responsible for the creation of the Aleutian Volcanic Arc in Alaska and its volcanism as evident from the focusing of partial melt under the arc.

-Figure 9: Schematic illustration of the different phases of the Episodic Buckling and Collapse model of the subduction process and the structural changes therein.
+Figure 10: Schematic illustration of the different phases of the Episodic Bending and Collapse model of the subduction process and the structural changes therein.
 The subducting oceanic crust is outlined by black lines and the black arrows represent the direction and magnitude of the slab velocity.
 The overriding continental crust is represented by the solid brown lines.
 Red and blue arrows represent the magnitudes of the instantaneous horizontal and vertical velocities, respectively, of a point in the continental crust wedge.
 Dots in Phases T_2 , and T_4 represent vectors of magnitude zero.
 The tilt magnitude and direction are denoted by the arrows in cyan.
 The side-view of CLVD focal spheres are shown along the plate interface.
-Temporal motion of locations A through D on the continental crust surface are analyzed in Figure 5 below.
+Temporal motion of locations A through D on the continental crust surface are analyzed in Figure 6 below.

-Figure 10: Schematic illustration of magmatic fluid flow during each Episodic Buckling and Collapse cycle.
+Figure 11: Schematic illustration of magmatic fluid flow during each Episodic Bending and Collapse cycle.
 Two-dimensional cross-sections for phases (a) T_1 and (b) T_3 are shown.
 Green arrows represent the flow direction of magmatic fluids.
 The sinuous green lines fluid flow into the overlying crust.

-Figure 11: Three-dimensional schematic illustration of magmatic fluid flow during the latter stages of each Episodic Buckling and Collapse cycle.
+Figure 12: Three-dimensional schematic illustration of magmatic fluid flow during the latter stages of each Episodic Bending and Collapse cycle.
 Only the basal surface of the continental crust is shown for clarity.
 The dashed brown line corresponds to the leading edge of the advancing tremor front (edge of the contact between the continental crust and subducting slab).
 Green arrows represent the flow direction of magmatic fluids.
 The sinuous green lines fluid flow into the overlying crust.

-671 5 Megathrust Cycle Made up of Multiple EBC Cycles
+6 Megathrust Cycle Made up of Multiple EBC Cycles

 All existing megathrust models assume the continental crust to be in contact with the subducting slab and the mantle at all locations.
-On the other hand, according to the Episodic Buckling and Collapse model, at the start of the megathrust buckling cycle, the continental crust is in direct contact with the subducting slab at all depths.
+On the other hand, according to the Episodic Bending and Collapse model, right before the start of the megathrust bending cycle, the continental crust is in direct contact with the subducting slab at all depths.

-However, with each short-term buckling cycle, there is a net positive accumulation of 676 vertical strain within the continental crust, resulting in progressive vertical detachment of 677 the crust and slab as depicted below.
-Although majority of the strain in the overriding plate 678 is released when it collapses, a small portion of the strain is retained in every EBC cycle.
-679 Over hundreds of short-term buckling and collapse cycles, the small retained strains add up 680 and this strain energy is stored in the overriding continental plate.
-During GPS processing, 681 one usually performs a detrending step, which eliminates the signature corresponding to 682 this stored strain energy.
-683
+During the first Episodic Bending and Collapse cycle (short-term bending cycle), we hypothesize that the continental crust will experience maximally rapid buckling.
+Thereafter, all subsequent short-term bending cycles will be akin to dynamic Euler-Bernoulli bending.
+With each short-term bending cycle, there is a net positive accumulation of vertical strain within the continental crust, resulting in progressive vertical detachment of the crust and slab as depicted in Figures 13 and 14.
+Although majority of the strain in the overriding plate is released when it collapses, a small portion of the strain is retained in every EBC cycle.
+Over hundreds of short-term bending and collapse cycles, the small retained strains add up and this strain energy is stored in the overriding continental plate.
+During GPS processing, one usually performs a detrending step, which eliminates the signature corresponding to this stored strain energy.